 Throughout my time as a student, recent college graduate, and now business owner, I’ve met some incredible ladies who all have influenced me.
 Whether they were my intern advisor directly, or I’ve watched them grow their business through Instagram + social media, they all have such inspiring stories.

-So, in the interest of sharing knowledge, today I asked 13 of my favorite creative women entrepreneurs to give their advice on branding, running a business & creating every day.
 Their feedback was incredible, so make sure to read on for all of the great advice.
-And check out their sites/businesses if you're never heard of them!
+And check out their sites/businesses if you’re never heard of them!

 “Cross-train your creativity!